 Soaking the chia and flax seeds overnight helps to improve digestibility and reduce enzyme inhibitors that block the absorption of some vitamins and minerals.

-There are so many ways you can use chia pudding with flaxseeds.
+There are so many ways you can use chia seeds and flaxseeds for weight loss when you make a chia flaxseed pudding.
 For example, you can serve it topped with any type of fresh fruit cut up and served on top.

 I like to make a breakfast bowl by mixing half the chia pudding in a bowl with steamed frozen strawberries and chopped banana mixed with plain yogurt, then topped with a couple of tablespoons of granola—Mmm, one of my favorite breakfast recipes that is so simple yet delicious.